lj-ditrapani/16-bit-computer-assembler/README.markdown

 Comments
 --------

-Use # to comment a line
+Use # to comment a line.
 ```
 # this is a comment
 HLT   # comment at end of line
 ```
+Comments can be placed on any line except on lines between .long-string and .end-long-string directives.

 Numbers